 Reconciliation requires constructive action on addressing the ongoing legacies of colonialism that have had destructive impacts on Aboriginal peoples’ education, cultures and languages, health, child welfare, the administration of justice, and economic opportunities and prosperity.

-Reconciliation must create a more equitable and inclusive society by closing the gaps in social, health, and economic outcomes that exist between Aboriginal and non-Aboriginal Canadians.
+Reconciliation must create a more equitable and inclusive society by closing the gaps in social, health, and economic outcomes between Aboriginal and non-Aboriginal Canadians.

 All Canadians, as Treaty peoples, share responsibility for establishing and maintaining mutually respectful relationships.